Flight to safety

 Emerging markets

-With a wide range of variables and uncertainties going into 2025, we remain Neutral on EM credits.
-Higher USD and tariffs should translate into wider EM spreads over the next 12 months, but strong technical factors are important offsetting considerations.
+With a wide range of variables and uncertainties in 2025, we remain Neutral on Emerging Market (EM) credits.
+A stronger US Dollar (USD) and tariffs should translate into wider EM spreads over the next 12 months, but strong technical factors are important offsetting considerations.

 Asia